projectpollify/Pollify/README.md

 ---

 ## **Sustainability & Market Strategy**
-- **No Shorting or Leverage for POL:** This ensures price stability and prevents external market manipulation.
 - **Burning Mechanism for CSX & GRTM:** This adds long-term deflationary pressure to maintain value appreciation.
 - **Tiered Utility for All Tokens:** Each token has distinct functionality, preventing redundancy while ensuring interconnectivity within the Pollify ecosystem.